rupalpurbia/Business-Insights-360/data-modelling/README.md

 - Flexible analysis across customer, product, market and time dimensions
 - Scalable structure for multi-page Power BI reporting

-## Data Model Screenshot

-A screenshot of the Power BI data model can be added to this folder for reference.

-Suggested file name:

-`data-model.png`

 ## Note